Data Generators for Learning Systems Based on RBF Networks: RBF networks

 The weights $c_j$ are multiplied by radial basis functions $h_j$, which are usually Gaussian kernels:

-Vectors ${\bf t}_j$ present $k$ centers and $\sigma_j$ are widths of the kernels.
-The centers and kernel widths $\sigma_j$ have to be learned or set in advance.
-The kernel function $h$ is applied to the Euclidian distance between each center ${\bf t}_j$ and given instance ${\bf x}$.
-Kernel functions have a maximum at zero distance from the center, while the activation is close to zero for instances which are further away from the center.
+The vector ${\bf t}_j$ represents the $j$-th center and $\sigma_j$ represents the width of a kernel.
+The centers and kernel widths have to be learned or set in advance.
+The kernel function $h$ is applied to the Euclidean distance between each center ${\bf t}_j$ and given instance ${\bf x}$.
+The kernel function has its maximum at zero distance from the center, while the activation is close to zero for instances which are further away from the center.

 Most algorithms used to train RBF networks require a fixed architecture in which the number of units in the hidden layer must be determined before the training starts.
-To avoid manual setting of this parameter and to automatically learn kernel centers ${\bf t}_j$, weights $c_j$, and standard deviations $\sigma_j$, several solutions have been proposed \cite{Reilly82,Berthold95}, among them RBF with Dynamic Decay Adjustment (DDA)\cite{Berthold95} which we use in this work.
-The RBF DDA builds a network by incrementally adding an appropriate number of RBF units.
+To avoid manual setting of this parameter and to automatically learn kernel centers ${\bf t}_j$, weights $c_j$, and standard deviations $\sigma_j$, several solutions have been proposed \cite{Reilly82,Berthold95,Zhang13,Yao12}, among them RBF with Dynamic Decay Adjustment (DDA)\cite{Berthold95} with a stable and well-tested implementation which we use in this work.
+The RBF DDA builds a network by incrementally adding RBF units.
 Each unit encodes instances of only one class.
-During the process of adding new units the kernel widths $\sigma_j$ are dynamically adjusted (decayed) based on information about neighbors.
-RBFs trained with the DDA algorithm often achieve classification accuracy comparable to Multi Layer Perceptrons (MLPs) but training is significantly faster \cite{Berthold95, Zell95}.
+During the process of adding new units the kernel widths $\sigma_j$ are dynamically adjusted (decayed) based on information about the neighbors.
+RBFs trained with the DDA algorithm often achieve classification accuracy comparable to multi layer perceptrons \cite{Berthold95, Zell95}.

 An example of RBF-DDA network for classification problem with 4 features and a binary class is presented in Fig. \ref{fig:RBF-DDA}.
-The hidden layer of RBF-DDA network contains Gaussian units, which are added to this layer during training.
+The hidden layer of RBF-DDA network contains Gaussian units, which are added during training.
 The input layer is fully connected to the hidden layer.
 The output layer consists of one unit for each possible class.
 Each hidden unit encodes instances of one class and is therefore connected to exactly one output unit.
 For classification of a new instance a winner-takes-all approach is used, i.e. the output unit with the highest activation determines the class value.